chaos-polymtl/lethe/doc/source/parameters/cfd/mesh_adaptation_control.rst

 * The maximum number of elements in the entire domain can be controlled with the ``max number elements`` parameter.

 * The boolean parameter ``enable mesh refinement controller`` activates a controller that overrides the value of the of ``fraction coarsening`` parameter.
 If activated, the controller will try to maintain the total number of elements in the domain equal to the value of ``max number elements`` parameter.
+The control is done using a PID controller.

 .. note::
     If the ``fraction refinement`` parameter is too high, the controller may not be able to maintain the number of elements constant.
 If ``fraction type = number``, the maximal ``fraction refinement`` that is stable in 3D is 0.125.
 In 2D, it is 0.25.